ezzye/Heavens_Retail_Clothing/README.md

 To run live app:
 in `www` directory
-`nhttp-server -a localhost -p 8000`
+`http-server -a localhost -p 8000`

 To run unit tests:
 `npm test`